Breslau Eleven: Aftermath

 Coached by Sepp Herberger, the German side went undefeated in all eleven matches they played in 1937, winning ten of them.
 The Breslau Eleven was broken up following the Anschluss with Austria in March 1938.
-Due to political pressure, Herberger was forced to include Austrian-born players in his team for the upcoming 1938 FIFA World Cup.
+Due to political pressure, Herberger was forced to include Austrian-born players in his team for the upcoming 1938 World Cup.
 The team failed to live up to expectations, and was defeated in the first round of the tournament by Switzerland.

 For the Danish national team, the loss is still the largest in team history.
 The loss would have been even deservedly bigger, had goalkeeper Svend Jensen not played the best game of his international career.
 Seven Danish players were subsequently dropped for the next national team game, including Carl Larsen, who had remarked that it was simply too warm weather for football on the day.
-The 0-8 defeat was to be Carl Larsen's only game for Denmark.
-The poor Danish play was later rationalized as being caused by very poor fitness, and, perhaps most significantly, a clash of tactical formations among the Danish defenders.
-Svend Jensen, Poul Hansen, and Henry Nielsen played the 2-3-5 tactic used in their club (B.93), while Carl Larsen and Poul Jensen played the modern WM formation of their club (AB).
-Not until English coach Edward Magner was hired in 1939, did the Danish amateurs undergo sufficient physical conditioning, and were properly schooled in the WM tactic.
+The 0–8 defeat was to be Larsen's only game for Denmark.
+The Danish play was later rationalized as being caused by very poor fitness, and, perhaps most significantly, a clash of tactical formations among the Danish defenders.
+Svend Jensen, Poul Hansen and Henry Nielsen played the 2–3–5 tactic used in their club (Boldklubben af 1893), while Carl Larsen and Poul Jensen played the modern WM formation of their club (Akademisk Boldklub).
+Not until English coach Edward Magner was hired in 1939 did the Danish amateurs undergo sufficient physical conditioning and were properly schooled in the WM tactic.